Apfelfrosch/jsxcomments.nvim/README.md

 Comment out jsx / tsx lines

-This plugin adds one command: `ToggleJsxCommentsVisual`.
+This plugin adds one command: `JsxCommentVisual`.

 The idea is to now bind a keybinding like so: